arcrozier/final-project/DESIGN.md

 immediately dropping references to images as soon as its Bracket requests them.

 This approach was chosen because it seemed to be the simplest way to store images.
 Lists allow the program to easily add and access images.
-The structure of `Round` was decided upon due to its resemblance to a competition bracket.
-Users go through all uploaded images before advancing onto the a round of winners in order to eliminate the worst photos in the beginning.

 #### RoundAction
 This is not implemented but contains the bare bones of what could eventually be constructed into